search-btnsearch-btn

 A wishful thinking as a project manager, or a product owner is to meet deadlines and requirements of a client when developing a software.
+It’s wishful because most of the times, deadlines are crossed, and requirements are either vague or alter.

 Complex and sophisticated sort of software solutions are usually built by following agile approach.